From google-agents-cli

 /google-agents-cli:google-agents-cli-workflowThe summary Claude sees in its skill listing — used to decide when to auto-load this skill

-agents-cli is a CLI and skills toolkit for building, evaluating, and deploying agents on Google Cloud using the Agent Development Kit (ADK).
-It works with any coding agent — Gemini CLI, Claude Code, Codex, or others.
+agents-cli is a CLI and skills toolkit for building, evaluating, and deploying agents on Google Cloud.
+It works with any coding agent — Antigravity CLI, Claude Code, Codex, or others — and with the agent framework of your choice (the Agent Development Kit (ADK) by default).
 Install with uvx google-agents-cli setup.

 Requires: google-agents-cli